 - When returning the seatbacks to the upright position, be certain they are completely secured in the latched position.
 If they are not completely secured, passengers may be injured in an accident or sudden stop. - Closely supervise children when they are around cars to prevent them from playing and becoming locked in the trunk where they could be seriously injured.
 Keep the car locked, with the rear seatback and trunk lid securely latched when not in use, and prevent children's access to car keys.

 To fold down the driver's side of the rear seat, open the trunk and pull on the strap 1.

 CENTER ARMREST

-Pull the armrest down until it rests on the seat cushion.
+Pull the armrest down as shown.